It means 'Shadowhunters: Looking Better in Black Than the Widows of our Enemies Since 1234'.

 I know it's wrong - God, it's all kinds of wrong - but I just want to lie down with you and wake up with you, just once, just once ever in my life.

-city-of-glass clary-fray jace-wayland
+life wrong lie city-of-glass clary-fray jace-wayland god wake

 I've heard the word 'fear'.
 I simply choose to believe it doesn't apply to me.